-By first reading this heading it may suggest how our partners avoid taking the bins out - which is a pretty recurrent household grumble, however in this case is about the Avoidant Attachment style present in those individuals that show an incapacity in maintaining close relationships, and for that matter to show their emotions.
+By first reading this heading it may suggest how our partners avoid taking the bins out - which is a recurrent household grumble, however in this case is about the Avoidant Attachment style present in those individuals that show an incapacity in maintaining close relationships, and for that matter to show their emotions.

 What is it an Avoidant style?

 Those who have developed an Avoidant style have mixed feelings about their relationship, while they desire closeness, they feel uncomfortable around emotional intimacy, they often viewing themselves negatively while do not trust the intentions of the attachment figure, this to be their partner, carer, close friend, family member.

 The Avoidant partner has learnt how to manage and to appreciate their own independence this of course impact on the relationship in terms of communication and emotions sharing, by keeping a distant behaviour they preserve themselves from exposing their feelings and emotions thus becoming vulnerable which they fear of immensely, lack of trust is a learnt behaviour, those early childhood experiences have defined their inner belief and sense of individuality.

 The characteristics of an Avoidant attachment in couples results with the adult being reluctant to become close to their partner, they invest little emotions in social or romantic relationships, they are unable or unwilling to share thoughts and feelings to their loved ones.
 Although they love their partners those early childhood experiences have defined their inner belief, they inevitably become emotionally detached.

-Patience and consistency is one of the most efficient ways to show your significant other how much they mean to you.
+Patience and consistency are one of the most efficient ways to show your significant other how much they mean to you.
 It might take time but hopefully